Daniy2/CodeSmile/README.md

 ![Gradle run configuration](./gradle_conf.png)

 Once configured, hit ▶️ **Run Plugin** to launch the IDE with the plugin installed.

 ### 📂 Run the plugin on your project

 1. Open your projects in the IDE
-2. Click the tool window menu in Pycharm called "Code Smile" (to help you to search, see the photo below):
+2. Click the tool window menu in Pycharm called "Code Smile" (to help you to search, see the photo below)
 3. Select the detection modes you prefer and enjoy

 ![CS-Tool Window](./csToolWindow.png)